mchen910/loRAFire/README.md

 Contemporary techniques in the detection of wildfires – such as aerial, visual, or infrared – require the fire to have already grown considerably.

 <h2>Project Details: </h2>
-- Arduino Nano: small, low power, extensible microcontroller
+ - Arduino Nano: small, low power, extensible microcontroller <br>
-- ESP-8266: similar to the nano, but with WiFi capabilities.
+ - ESP-8266: similar to the nano, but with WiFi capabilities. <br>
-- Ra-02 LoRa Module: SPI interface, long-range, low-power module with interrupts.
+ - Ra-02 LoRa Module: SPI interface, long-range, low-power module with interrupts. <br>
-- MongoDB & Mongoose: Development database and its Node.js interfacing library.
+ - MongoDB & Mongoose: Development database and its Node.js interfacing library. <br>
-- Express.js: A web application framework for Node.js.
+ - Express.js: A web application framework for Node.js. <br>
-- React.js: JS library for reactive web pages.
+ - React.js: JS library for reactive web pages. <br>
-- Google Maps API: API to display interactive maps.
+ - Google Maps API: API to display interactive maps. <br>
-- Pandas: Python library for handling mass data.
+ - Pandas: Python library for handling mass data. <br>

 <h2>Setup:</h2>
 Installation: